Fast Facts: Solution Security and the Impact of Click 8.3’s EOL

 Ransomware attacks have once again made recent headlines.
 If any area of your organization is hit by a successful cybersecurity attack, it’s going to negatively impact how clients view your business.

-One of the major sellers of using a cloud-based field service solution, aside from the cost of ownership being significantly less, also happens to be one of the biggest areas of concern for people looking to go from on-premises to cloud solutions:
+One of the major sellers of using a cloud-based field service solution, aside from the cost of ownership is significantly less, also happens to be one of the biggest areas of concern for people looking to go from on-premises to cloud solutions:

 - A vendor shares the responsibility for keeping your organization’s information secure.